MarkusKaas/vejle-kommune-ai/README.md

-# Vejle Kommune — AI Thesis Demo
+# Vejle Kommune — AI Demo

 Umbraco 17 project demonstrating 8 AI use cases in a municipal CMS context.
 Built as part of a graduation thesis at Limbo Works.